 Vivaldi's father, Gianbattista, was one of the best violinists in the city and a popular performer in San Marco's Basilica.
 He was the one introducing young Antonio to the violin and to the highly musical atmosphere of his native city, Venice.
 However, sons of upper-class Venetian families were often sent into the priesthood and Vivaldi was no exception.

 He became an acolyte in 1696 and a priest in 1703, nine and a half years after he began.
 The 'red-haired priest' as he was nicknamed because of his startling red hair, gave up saying Holy Mass fairly quickly after that.
 His health may have been behind such a decision: faible and tired, Vivaldi barely managed to move around because of his chest conditions, let alone take upon the responsibilities of a parish.
 And anyway, although Vivaldi was a devout Catholic, who kept a rosary with him while he composed, his heart was really in his music, which he much preferred to a career in the Church.

-In the same year, Vivaldi began to teach violin at the orphanage of Ospedale della Pieta which was one of four orphanages for abandoned girls or girls whose parents had died.
-This one was especially famous for its music and their concerts were very popular.
+Always in 1703 Vivaldi began to teach violin at the orphanage of the Ospedale della Pietà, one of the four orphanages for abandoned or orphaned girls in Venice.
+The Ospedale della Pietà was especially famous for creating talented musicians, and their concerts were particularly popular.
 Here he composed concertos and cantatas for the girls.
 All of them could sing and most played a musical instrument.
-The young composer gained a high reputation but fell out with the Board who governed the orphanage and he lost his position in 1709.
+The young composer gained a high reputation, but fell out with the Board who governed the orphanage and eventually lost his position in 1709.